green4ja/cocktail-compiler/README.md

 # cocktail-compiler

-This repository is used for testing the pumps and Raspberry Pi functionality for the Cocktail Compiler project.
-The project aims to automate the process of making cocktails using a Raspberry Pi and connected pumps.
+This repository contains the GUI and control logic for a smart bartender appliance.
+The appliance uses a Raspberry Pi, relay board, power supply, peristaltic pumps, and a 3D printed housing to automatically make cocktails for the user.

 ## Images